Currently investigating the usage of nHibernate (fluently) as an ORM

 Written by Conrad Rowlands, Senior Systems Architect and Developer, DSCallards.

-I know, I know…., in an ideal world we’d all have the latest and greatest browsers but in the real world companies are not so ‘lithe’ when it comes IT infrastructure.
+I know, I know…., in an ideal world we’d all have the latest and

 One such issue being reported has been recorded in my blog, here.